 A building of 1928, adopting a traditional form, loosely Italianate with some Gothic detail.
 The church has character and presence in the local scene.

 The church is a small building of red brick with a replacement concrete tile roof.
 There is a (liturgical) west tower with an oversailing pyramidal roof and finial.
 A white-painted southwest porch with Gothic columns supports a gabled canopy on top of which is a statue of St Joseph beneath a curved canopy.
 The nave window openings are plain with flat heads, the chapels have round-arched heads.
-These windows are late 20th or 21st century replacements.
-The west window is in the form of a plate- traceried circular opening, that to the east is circular.
+These windows are modern replacements.
+The west window is in the form of a plate-traceried circular opening, that to the east is circular.

 The interior has a decorative open timber roof, plain semicircular chancel arch, and round-headed arcading to a Lady Chapel on the north side of the sanctuary.
 There is a connecting door to the presbytery on this side.
 Furnishings include pitch pine bench seating and a forward altar.
-An ornate Gothic style font cover may be of earlier date than other furnishings and could have originated elsewhere.
+An ornate Gothic-style font cover may be earlier and could have originated elsewhere.
 There is stained glass in the east window only.
-This is of mid- or late-20th century date and depicts the Holy Spirit as a dove in stylised form with bright colours.
+This is of mid- or late-twentieth century date and depicts the Holy Spirit as a dove in stylised form with bright colours.

 Architect: C.A.
 Edeson